HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 **Comments (personal data):** for users who comment on our website.
 Comment feature is provided by giscus.
 Comments are public and visiable to other users. **Data Processors:** giscus organization, GitHub.

 **Analytics (non-personal data):** we use a self-hosting umami instance to collect analytics data.
 If you have JavaScript enabled, umami collects information about your device and browser for analytics purposes.
-To opt-out of this service, use a script blocker to block [https://umami.hackinggate.com/script.js](https://umami.hackinggate.com/script.js), or a domain blocker to block [https://umami.hackinggate.com](https://umami.hackinggate.com). **Data Processors:** umami, Vercel, Neon.
+To opt-out of this service, use a script blocker to block [https://umami.hackinggate.com/script.js](https://umami.hackinggate.com/script.js), or a domain blocker to block [https://umami.hackinggate.com](https://umami.hackinggate.com). **Data Processors:** umami, Supabase, Vercel.

 ### Data Processors